doeringi/my-transformer/README.md

 # My Transformer
 An approach to re-create and understand the transformer architecture currently powering state-of-the-art Large-Language-Models (LLM).
+This is basically me watching and following along a [great YouTube video](https://www.youtube.com/watch?v=rPFkX5fJdRY&t=45s) made by Ajay and reading the corresponding papers, jotting down extra notes or something that I want to have to look up again in the future.